ericrogler/Green-Book/Z021_Design_Systems_EdTech.md

 Sometimes you’re forced to use a particular software, or suite of software, to accomplish your goal.
 At the end of the day, software is a tool to accomplish a task or solve a problem you have and you’ll be better off knowing how to use a tool than not knowing how to use a tool.
 With tools, however, you won’t get better with them unless you actually use them.

+### I don't have much design experience though...

+Two things before you panic.
+1. You can "design" in PowerPoint, Excel, and Microsoft Word or their equivalents in Google Documents, Sheets, and Slides as well.
+If you really need advanced design programs, look into tools like Figma, ProtoPie, Photoshop, Illustrator, and Sketch.
+2. You're likely focused more on content, the delivery of content, and the management of students rather than design anyways.
+Learn just enough to get by and supplement your teaching.

+Some general rules of thumb you can quickly apply comes from personal experience as well as reading through *Refactoring UI* by Wathan and Schoger.

+*Just a headsup, this is still a decently sized list.*

+- Start with simple designs and get them functional first before you add complexity
+- It's easier to start with more white space and remove it rather than start with too little white space and add it
+- Limit your choices, like number of colors, font sizes, adjustments, etc. early on to avoid analysis paralysis later on
+- Emphasize, whether by increasing the size, bolding text, etc. the information a student will look for
+- Ideal line height (sometimes called "Line Spacing") is inversely proportional to font size
+- Text needs sufficient contrast between itself and the background its on to be readable
+- 5 random colors don't make a good design, but 8-10 shades, both lighter and darker, of 5 random colors can make a good design
+- For colorblind people, it's easier to tell by lightness (light/dark) rather than color
+- Don't rely on color alone to convey information
+- Many greys you see in the world aren't actually true greys; they grey with another color saturated/mixed in
+- For making lighter and darker shades of colors, increase the saturation as well or it looks "washed out"
+- HSL (Hue, Saturation, Lightness) is easier to work with compared to RGB and Hex, in my opinion, but many people still work with Hex
+- Make paragraphs stay between 45 to 75 characters per line of text when able
+- For fonts, stick with a neutral sans-serif, like Roboto, Helvetica Neue, or even Arial if you want

 ## References

 1. Bergman, C. (2024, February 12). *Design systems 101: What is a design system?* [https://www.figma.com/blog/design-systems-101-what-is-a-design-system/](https://www.figma.com/blog/design-systems-101-what-is-a-design-system/)